· Hersh Kshetry · Engineering Insights · 6 min read

 Analysis: The tool-calling LLM produces identical results across all runs because it uses deterministic engineering calculations through the MCP server.
 Each calculation follows the same methodology, uses identical fluid properties from CoolProp, and applies consistent friction factors.
 The standard LLM, despite being highly capable, produces different results on each run due to its probabilistic nature: variations in assumed values, calculation methods, and rounding approaches lead to substantially different engineering outcomes.

-Start Small: Begin with a single, well-defined workflow that you perform regularly.
-Build an MCP server for just that workflow, test it thoroughly against your existing methods, and only then expand.
+• Start small.
+Begin with a single, well-defined workflow that you do regularly.
+Build an MCP server for just that workflow, test it against your existing methods, and only then expand.

-Enable Parallel Workflows: The true power emerges when you can run multiple instances of a workflow simultaneously.
+• Enable parallel workflows.
+The real power emerges when you can run multiple instances of a workflow simultaneously.
 Design your MCP servers to be stateless and thread-safe.

-The combination of tool-calling LLMs (and MCP servers as a convenient way to provide any MCP client access to custom tools) represents a compelling opportunity to reimagine how engineering work gets done.
-We’re moving from a world where engineers adapt to software interfaces to one where AI agents leverage custom tools on our behalf in autonomous workflows.
+Tool-calling LLMs combined with MCP servers (a convenient way to give any MCP client access to custom tools) are a compelling opportunity to reimagine how engineering work gets done.
+We’re moving from a world where engineers adapt to software interfaces to one where AI agents call custom tools on our behalf in autonomous workflows.

 An engineer who can effectively orchestrate these agents with domain-specific tools can accomplish what previously required entire teams with the associated friction of less than perfect communication and too frequent meetings.